Childhood hyperactivity is a pervasive disorder.

 Safety in drug treatment

 The first concern in using drugs to treat the disorder is safety.

 Safety is a concern with all medications, not just ADHD medications.
 But since these drugs target the brain’s neurotransmitter systems, which are much more complex than other organs in our bodies, there is an increased risk of unforeseen problems.

-Another concern is negative side effects, such as loss of appetite or the development of tics.
+Another concern is adverse side effects, such as loss of appetite or the development of tics.
 Stimulant abuse for untreated use is another major issue feared by parents.

 Because of all of these concerns, parents are advised to begin non-drug treatment before considering adding medication to it.